Cyber Security Salary and Job Opportunities

 The GIAC Security Essentials Certification is an entry-level credential and will help showcase your cyber security know-how.
 You don’t need any job experience to pursue this certification, making it perfect for recent graduates.

-With 180 questions you must answer within five hours, the certification costs $1249 and requires you to achieve 74% to pass.
+With 180 questions that you need to answer within five hours, the certification costs $1249 and requires you to achieve 74% to pass.

 Certified Ethical Hacker (CEH)